ouyi/ouyi.github.io/_drafts/2017-10-14-blog-migration.md

 Pagination: Pagination is enabled, but I couldn't find an index.html page to use as the pagination template.
 Skipping pagination.
 ```

+Template engines generally provide no support of object assignment?
+Not easy to extract the pagination logic.

 blogger.com => Theme => Edit HTML

 ```